ethereum/web3.py/docs/contracts.rst

         >>> contract.functions.withdraw(amount).transact({'from': eth.accounts[1], 'gas': 100000, ...})

 .. py:class:: ImplicitContract(Contract())

+   .. warning:: Deprecated: This method is deprecated in favor of the verbose syntax

    This variation mirrors :py:class:`ConciseContract`, but it invokes all methods as a transaction rather than a call, so if the classic contract had a method like